 10.2.7 MAC data service

-(#1809)An AP MLD that broadcasts the group addressed MPDU received from an associated non-AP MLD shall set the SA field of the broadcast group addressed MPDU to the MLD MAC address of the non-AP MLD.
+(#1809)An AP affiliated with an AP MLD that broadcasts an MPDU received from an associated non-AP MLD shall set the SA field of the broadcast group addressed MPDU to the MLD MAC address of the non-AP MLD.

-A non-AP MLD shall filter out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.
+A non-AP MLD shall filter out a group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.

 10.3.2.9 CTS and DMG CTS procedure